Skip to main content

 Valerie Ramey named one of Worth Magazine's 16 Powerhouse Female Economists, May 2019

-Team UCSD wins the the CFA Institute Local Research Challenge for the 3rd year in a row, Mar 2019
+Team UCSD wins the CFA Institute Local Research Challenge for the 3rd year in a row, Mar 2019

 Songzi Du, Econometrica, May 2021